react-dropzone/react-dropzone/README.md

 React.render(<DropzoneDemo />, document.body);
 ```

 *Important*: `react-dropzone` doesn't manage dropped files by itself.
-You need to destroyed the object URL yourself whenever you don't need to preview by calling `window.URL.revokeObjectURL(file.preview);` to avoid memory leak.
+You need to destroy the object URL yourself whenever you don't need the `preview` by calling `window.URL.revokeObjectURL(file.preview);` to avoid memory leaks.

 ## Uploads